abap-observability-tools/abap-log-exporter/README.md

 https://github.com/JohannesKonings/docker-abap-log-exporter-tester

-:warning: instead of localhost the URLs have to be bustomized with the IP of the Ethernet Adapter
+:warning: instead of localhost the URLs have to be customized with the IP of the Ethernet Adapter